Sergeant Gordon Joinville Memorial Page

 On May 23, 1968, Sergeant Gordon Joinville was shot and killed by Zachary Ford Lillard.
 He is the only San Mateo officer to have been killed in the line of duty.
 Sergeant Joinville was 34-years-old and a 12-year police veteran at the time of his death.
 He is survived by his wife, Margaret, and two children.

-Sergeant Joinville was investigating the theft of a large quantity of a chemical used in the manufacture of LSD.
+Sergeant Joinville was investigating the possible manufacture of LSD.
 Sergeant Joinville, who was in an unmarked car, planned to follow the suspect’s car from Fifth Avenue and El Camino Real, to obtain the location of a drug lab.
 His investigation led him to his ill-fated meeting with Zachary Lillard.

 For reasons unknown, the suspect changed directions, and, according to witnesses, got out of his car and into the back seat of Sergeant Joinville's car.